xmtp/xmtp-js/README.md

 #### Sending messages

 To be able to send a message, the recipient must have already started their Client at least once and consequently advertised their key bundle on the network.
 Messages are addressed using wallet addresses.
-The message payload is a string but neither the SDK nor the network put any constraints on its contents or interpretation.
+The message payload can be a plain string, but other types of content can be supported through the use of SendOptions (see [Different types of content](#different-types-of-content) for more details)

 ```ts
 const conversation = await xmtp.conversations.newConversation(